afhverjuekki/tolvera/README.md

 # Tölvera Natural Language Interface

-This branch specifically focusing on extending Tölvera with a natural language interface for generating complex particle behaviors, simulations, and alife patterns from text descriptions.
+This branch specifically focuses on extending Tölvera with a natural language interface for generating complex particle behaviors, simulations, and alife patterns from text descriptions.

 ## What You Can Create